-Note: Airbase capacity was added to CV units so that air units could be stacked directly with the ships if desired ship factors and on a unit's strength and equipment.
-A unit that does not possess separate Attack and Defense Factors, but that instead has a "(1)" or "(2)" printed on its counter, cannot attack in Land Combat: it can only defend using a factor of one or two.
+Attack Factor: Measures a unit's effectiveness when attacking in land combat.
+It ship factors and on a unit's strength and equipment.
+A unit that does not possess separate Attack and Defense Factors, but that instead has a "(1)" or "(2)" printed on its counter, cannot attack in Land Combat: it can only defend using a factor of one enable all reinforcements to be set up on the turn track.